 Epstein Hillel School is the only Jewish independent school north of Boston.
 We welcome families from towns throughout the region including:

 Yes.
-Bus service is currently offered to and from the Peabody and Beverly areas.
+There are two bus services currently offered to and from the Peabody area and Wakefield area.
 There is an additional transportation fee for families who choose to use the bus service.

 Yes.
 Our after-school program is a collaboration with our campus neighbors, the Jewish Community Center of the North Shore.
 You can learn more about the after-school program on the JCCNS website.

 We have about a 1:5 teacher-to-student ratio.
 Grades K-5 have a General Studies lead teacher and a Jewish Studies lead teacher who also teaches Hebrew.
 Grades 6-8 each have an advisor/homeroom teacher and content specialists in most areas including math, science, and the humanities.
 All grades have art, music, and PE classes with specialists.